lunascsant/lunascsant/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on m-Health projects
+- 🔭 I’m currently working on genetic programming and parallelism
-- 🌱 I’m currently learning genetic programming
+- 🌱 I’m currently learning about data mining

 - 📫 How to reach me: luciananascimento@ice.ufjf.br